anuragsirish/foundry-evals-jb/EVALUATION_GUIDE.md

-# Azure AI Foundry - Agent Evaluation Pipeline
+# Evaluation Guide for Azure AI Agent Quality Assessment

-🚀 **A comprehensive evaluation framework for Azure AI agents using multiple evaluation categories.**
+This repository implements a comprehensive evaluation framework for Azure AI agents using multiple evaluation categories.
+This guide explains each evaluator and how they're used in our foundry evaluation pipeline.

-This repository provides a complete evaluation pipeline with **10 specialized evaluators** across 4 categories, designed for thorough assessment of AI agent quality, safety, and performance.

 ## 📋 Overview